-The table below identifies the percentage of Members of Parliament and Island Councillors who were women as of 2017.
-The results have remained the same since the 2014 election.
+The table below identifies the percentage of Members of Parliament and Island Councillors who were women as of 2018.
+The results have increased by 1 for members of parliament and remain the same for island councillors.
 A useful consideration will be the number of women who stand for election at both the local and national election highlighting the extent to which Cook Island women are actively seeking election

-Political Level Percentage of women (2017)

-Members of Parliament 17% (four of 24 seats)

-Island Councillors 14% (eight of 56 seats)

-Total 15% (12 out of 80 seats
+Political Level Percentage of women (2017) Percentage of women (2018) Members of Parliament 17% (four of 24 seats) 20% (five of 24 seats) Island Councillors 14% (eight of 56 seats) 10% (six of 56 seats) Total 15% (12 out of 80 seats 13% (11 out of 80 seats)

-Table: Percentage of elected representatives who are women at 2017 (Source: Parliament and PEG-OPM)
+Table: Percentage of elected representatives who are women at 2018 (Source: Parliament and PEG-OPM)